 Patients at imminent risk of exsanguination

 Manual aortic compression — If there is an imminent threat of exsanguination (ie, within a few minutes), the surgeon should compress the aorta against the vertebrae a few centimeters superior to the sacral promontory (figure 1); the bifurcation into the common iliac arteries is just distal to this point.
-This will markedly slow the volume of bleeding and affords a better opportunity for finding and controlling the source of hemorrhage.
 Alternatively, the aorta can be compressed just below the renal arteries, which will minimize collateral flow to the uterus from the ovarian and inferior mesenteric arteries.
+Compression at either site will slow the volume of bleeding and will afford a better opportunity for finding and controlling the source of hemorrhage.
+Compression just above the bifurcation may be easier to accomplish, but is less effective than below the renal arteries because of the extensive collateral blood supply to the uterus.

 Resuscitative endovascular balloon occlusion of the aorta — An ultrasound directed, aortic balloon placement technique has been used in trauma (military and civilian) and emergency room scenarios.
 Minimal data on the use of this technique in obstetrics are available, but suggest that in desperate situations, particularly in low-resource environments where interventional radiology and blood banking are unavailable, resuscitative endovascular balloon occlusion of the aorta (REBOA) by appropriately trained obstetricians may offer a minimally invasive approach to resuscitation.
 It may also be used prophylactically before surgery in women with a morbidly adherent placenta.
 (See "Postpartum hemorrhage: Medical and minimally invasive management", section on 'Consider resuscitative endovascular balloon occlusion of the aorta'.)